Kong/unirest-python/README.md

 Unirest is a set of lightweight HTTP libraries in multiple languages.

 ## Installing
-To utilize unirest, install the unirest pip:
+To utilize unirest, install it using pip:

 `pip install unirest`

-After installing the pip package you can now begin to simplifying requests by import:
+After installing the pip package, you can now begin simplifying requests by importing unirest:

 `import unirest`

-### Creating Request
+### Creating Requests
 So you're probably wondering how using Unirest makes creating requests in Python easier, let's start with a working example:

 ```python